 - Victims/Survivors have the right to choose whether or not to Report an incident of Sexualized Violence to which they have been subjected.
 A Report is not the same as a Disclosure under section IV.
 A Disclosure normally does not initiate an investigation or other process. - 2.
 To pursue criminal charges, a Victim/Survivor may choose to make a report to police.
 Victims/Survivors may do this on their own, or will be assisted in making such a report if they request such assistance. - 3.
 Victims/Survivors who wish to Report Sexualized Violence to the University can be supported in doing so by the Sexualized Violence Prevention and Response Manager.
 Reports will be directed to the appropriate Responsible Officer.
-A Report will be signed and dated by the Complainant, and a copy of the report will be given to the Complainant. - In the case where the Respondent is both a Student and an employee of the University, the Office of Student Affairs designate will receive the Report. - 4.
-Victims/Survivors may report incidents of Sexual Harassment to the BC Human Rights Tribunal as a form of discrimination.
-The Tribunal may decline to adjudicate such a report if it could be addressed under a University policy (www.bchrt.bc.ca/process/steps.htm).

-- 5. Where criminal, civil, or administrative proceedings are commenced in respect of allegations of Sexualized Violence, the University reserves the right to proceed with or suspend its own processes. - 6.
+A Report will be signed and dated by the Complainant, and a copy of the report will be given to the Complainant.
+In the case where the Respondent is both a Student and an employee of the University, the Office of Student Affairs designate will receive the Report. - Victims/Survivors may report incidents of Sexual Harassment to the BC Human Rights Tribunal as a form of discrimination.
+The Tribunal may decline to adjudicate such a report if it could be addressed under a University policy (www.bchrt.bc.ca/process/steps.htm). - 5.
+Where criminal, civil, or administrative proceedings are commenced in respect of allegations of Sexualized Violence, the University reserves the right to proceed with or suspend its own processes at the recommendation of General Counsel or designate. - 6.
 Third parties may Report incidents of Sexualized Violence to the University.
-The University will accept Reports from third parties for the following purposes: - (a) to compile for statistical purposes; - (b) to consider whether it provides evidence that a person poses a safety concern to the University Community; and - (c) to determine whether further investigation is appropriate.
+The University will accept Reports from third parties for the following purposes: - a. to compile for statistical purposes; - b. to consider whether it provides evidence that a person poses a safety concern to the University Community; and - c. to determine whether further investigation is appropriate (an investigation will only be commenced with the consent of the victim/survivor of the alleged misconduct unless there is a compelling risk to safety of members of the University Community).